Read the Introduction and Guideline #1: Don’t Reinvent the Wheel.

 If over-ambition is a threat to the completion of a creative project, then perfectionism is the weapon used to make the final kill.
 I’ve gone my whole life as a perfectionist in varying degrees, and while I enjoy meddling in the meticulous details, I’ve found that this trait has done more harm than good.
 This duality is especially true when embarking on a project with as many components as a video game.

 Details are everywhere in game development, and getting bogged down in making sure each and every 3D model, texture, sound effect, line of dialogue, post-process effect, gameplay system, etc. is “perfect” is a fool’s errand.
 As a lifelong perfectionist, this lesson was the hardest to learn when Harvest collapsed.
-And while we don’t like to assign any of our four pillars any importance over the others, I personally believe that our second guideline, Leave Perfectionism Out of It, might just be the saving grace of The Scary Farm.
+And while we don’t like to assign any of our four pillars any importance over the others, I personally believe that our second guideline, Leave Perfectionism Out of It, might just be the saving grace of Fear of Corn.

 I so desperately wanted things to be “right” for Harvest.
 After all, it was our first game, and I wanted to make a bold first impression as a game developer.
 I remember asking Brad, much to his annoyance I’m sure, so many questions about whether we were UV-mapping models correctly, whether the scale of an object was realistic, whether a certain color matched… My focus was entirely centered on the wrong things, and instead of spending weeks on tinkering with our character’s head-bob, I could have been working on the systems we needed to make our game actually work.
 By the time we released a teaser trailer for Harvest, we were both so exhausted that development never resumed.